chaeseonglim/chaeseong.lim_acs-wovencity-challenge/README.md

 This algorithm is another well-known concurrent programming algorithm.
 It also meets 3 requirements; mutual exclusion, progress and bounded waiting and because it supports N processes I took it as another alternative algorithm.

-There are many references for this algorithm though I couldn't point the origin of this algorithm.
+There are many references for this algorithm though I couldn't find the origin of this algorithm.
 Here is a pseudo code for this algorithm. ([source](https://stackoverflow.com/questions/31084724/bounded-waiting-mutual-exclusion-with-test-and-set) page)
 ```
 do {